FYI "Gotta Kick It Up Fans:" It Hasn’t Aged Well

 Even if you haven’t seen the movie, you can probably guess what happens next.

-"Gotta Kick It Up!" — beloved as it may be for Latina millennials like myself — unfortunately falls victim to the white savior trope that is all too common in “diverse” films.
-From “Dangerous Minds” to “Freedom Writers” to “The Blind Side,” Hollywood has a clear penchant for feel-good stories about white people saving the day, further playing upon stereotypes that people of color are utterly aimless without their white counterparts to guide them.
+"Gotta Kick It Up!" — beloved as it may be for Latina millennials like myself — unfortunately, falls victim to the white saviour trope that is all too common in “diverse” films.
+From “Dangerous Minds” to “Freedom Writers” to “The Blind Side,” Hollywood has a clear penchant for feel-good stories about white people saving the day, further playing upon stereotypes that people of colour are utterly aimless without their white counterparts to guide them.

 “